 Bittrex has long been criticized for not providing any fiat currency support, meaning that if you have money in your bank account and you would like to start trading crypto with it – you couldn’t do that here.
 There were some exceptions to that rule.
 One of which being if you wanted to deposit more than USD 100,000.
 However, on 31 May 2018, the exchange decided to permit corporate clients to deposit fiat currency.
 A deal with the New York Signature Bank made this possible.
 At the time of writing this review (March 2020), fiat currency deposits via wire transfer is possible for retail traders as well.

 On 12 March 2020, the platform announced that they would now also allow credit card deposits (but only with VISA).
-The platform charges a 3% deposit fee for VISA card deposits.
+On 16 June 2020, the exchange announced that also Mastercard is a possible deposit method now.
+The platform charges a 3% deposit fee for VISA card and Mastercard deposits.

 One might ask why security is even a feature that we have looked for at the exchanges.
 Two reasons: